 Pumpkin Texas Sheet Cake with Buttermilk Frosting – A casual treat for holiday gatherings with alluring fall flavors!

-This ultra moist Pumpkin Texas Sheet Cake with Buttermilk Frosting is simple to make, feeds a crowd, and offers the dazzling combination of pumpkin, cinnamon, nutmeg, and buttermilk.
+Say hello to your new favorite pumpkin dessert!
+This ultra moist Pumpkin Sheet Cake with Buttermilk Frosting is simple to make, feeds a crowd, and offers the dazzling combination of pumpkin, cinnamon, nutmeg, and buttermilk.
+What’s not to love?

+Today’s recipe for Buttermilk Pumpkin Cake is perfectly spiced, fluffy, tender, and covered with a loose tangy-sweet buttermilk frosting.
 The twang of the buttermilk offers perky balance to the sweetness of the cake with its deep autumn flavors.

-Our Pumpkin Texas Sheet Cake with Buttermilk Frosting is made in an extra large pan to provide 32 good-sized pieces, or 64 mini pieces.
+Our Pumpkin Cake with Buttermilk Frosting is made in an extra large pan to provide 32 good-sized pieces, or 64 mini pieces.
 So it’s just the thing to bring to big holiday gatherings or work parties.

 However, if you don’t have this size of pan, and don’t want to buy one, you can reduce the ingredients by 1/3 and if will fit in a 9 X 13 inch baking dish.